ray-project/ray/doc/source/cluster/key-concepts.rst

     *A Ray cluster with two worker nodes.
 Each node runs Ray helper processes to facilitate distributed scheduling and memory management.
-The head node runs additional control processes, which are highlighted.*
+The head node runs additional control processes (highlighted in blue).*

-The number of worker nodes in a cluster may change with application demand, according to your Ray cluster configuration.
-This is known as *autoscaling*.
-The head node runs the :ref:`autoscaler<cluster-autoscaler>`.
+The number of worker nodes may be *autoscaled* with application demand as specified by your Ray cluster configuration.
+The head node runs the :ref:`autoscaler <cluster-autoscaler>`.

 .. note::
     Ray nodes are implemented as pods when :ref:`running on Kubernetes<kuberay-index>`.